Vietnam.vn - Nền tảng quảng bá Việt Nam

 Other silver jewelry was found along with the coins.
 (Photo: Sohu)

-The ancient coins found have origins and characters from several countries such as Denmark, Germany, and even some coins with Arabic characters.
+The ancient coins found have origins and characters from several countries such as Denmark, Germany, and even coins with Arabic characters.
 In addition, some silver artifacts were also discovered among the ancient coins.

 “From this discovery, we see a connection between the ancient coins - which were buried by Viking warriors during battles - and the ancient fortress of Fyrkat - which was burned down in the late 10th century,” Mr. Norbach added.